Installing Vinyl Siding Around Windows

 Step 2: Measure the distance from the inside top of the J channel up to the locking tab of the course below and subtract the ¼ inch.
 Put a marking on the siding to indicate where you intend to cut.
 Proceed to notch out the siding on the created marks.
 For vertical cuts, you should use tin snips while the straight edge should be cut using a utility knife.

 Step 3: Lock locking the siding into place.
-You should ensure that it can fit in the J channel.
+When installing siding, you should ensure that it can fit in the J channel.
 In case you made a wider and horizontal cut on the siding’s profile, then the siding will fit firmly in the J channel.
 If it fails to fit aptly, remove the notched piece.
 Into the J channel, install the undersill trim.
 Fit the top edge of your notched siding into this undersill trim.
 The notched siding should be nailed into its place loosely.

-Step 4: Proceed with the installation of the courses of the siding along window sides.
+Step 4: Proceed with the installation of the courses of the siding along the window sides.
 You should ensure that you leave ¼ inch spaces in the J channel at the end of every piece.
 This gives room for expansion.
 Place a mark then proceed to cut and notch the top piece.
 It will fit into the J channel.
 Here also, you should leave ¼ inch space for expansion.
-Snap it into place then proceed tom loosely nail it.
+Snap it into place then proceed to loosely nail it.

 Mark, cut and notch the top piece so that it fits into the J channel, again leaving 1/4-inch space for expansion.
 Snap it into place and nail it loosely.